GraphXAIN: Narratives to Explain Graph Neural Networks: Experiments

-We conducted our experiments on a real-world graph NBA dataset\footnote{https://www.kaggle.com/noahgift/social-power-nba}, which includes players' performance statistics from the NAB 2016-2017 season, alongside various personal attributes such as height, weight, age, and nationality.
-The graph was constructed by linking NBA players based on their relationships on the Twitter platform.
-After preprocessing, filtering out disconnected nodes, and ensuring the graph is undirected, where any connection on the Twitter platform results in a mutual edge, the final graph comprised of the total number of 400 nodes (players), 42 node features, and 21,242 edges (Twitter connections).
+We conduct our experiments on two real-world graph datasets, one used for the node classification task and the other for the node regression task.
+The dataset for the node classification task, NBA players' dataset\footnote{https://www.kaggle.com/noahgift/social-power-nba}, includes players' performance statistics from one NBA season, alongside various personal attributes such as height, weight, age, and nationality.
+The graph is constructed by linking NBA players based on their relationships and interactions on the Twitter platform.
+After preprocessing, filtering out disconnected nodes, and ensuring the graph is undirected, the final graph comprised of the total number of 400 nodes (players), 42 node features, and 21,242 edges (Twitter connections).
 The node classification task involves predicting whether a player's salary exceeds the median salary.

-Prior to training, the data were randomly divided into training, validation, and test sets in a 60/20/20 split.
+The dataset used to perform node regression task, IMDB movie dataset\footnote{https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows}, includes information on 1,000 movies from the IMDB database.
+The dataset includes information such as movie director, main actors, release year, duration, and genre.
+The graph is created by connecting nodes, represented by a single movie, by edges which link two movies if at least one actor played in both movies.
+In total, the graph consists of 1,000 nodes and 5,608 undirected edges.
+Each node has 12 features.
+The node regression task involves predicting the IMDB rating score ranging between 0 and 10, where 10 is the maximum score indicating the general appreciation of the movie by the audience.